 function.
 This method reveals the R version and offers valuable insights into the R environment.

-Finally, we will evaluate the different methods and discuss which one is the most optimal for checking the R version in RStudio.
+Finally, we will evaluate the different methods and discuss which one is the best for checking the R version in RStudio.
 We can determine the best approach for ensuring reproducibility and compatibility in our R data analysis projects by considering various factors.

 Prerequisites